MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-web-port.md

 ---
 description: "Learn more about: How to Add a Web Port"
-title: "How to Add a Web Port | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Add a Web Port" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "Web ports, creating"
-  - "creating, Web ports"
-ms.assetid: da94d98e-10ca-437a-ba34-7aa6efc68f3d
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Add a Web Port
 You add a Web port on the port surface in Orchestration Designer.
 Unlike other configured ports, Web ports support a mixture of request (one-way) and request/response (two-way) operations.
 Each operation in the Web port represents a Web method.
 If the Web method contains *input* and *output* parameters, BizTalk creates a request/response operation.
 If the Web service contains only an *input* parameter, BizTalk only creates a one-way operation.